 - Free guided tours are provided by the Bonaventure Historical Society on the second weekend of each month.
 Saturday tours are at 2:00 pm, Sunday tours at 2:00 pm, 2:30 pm and 3:00 pm.

-- We did the Bonaventure Cemetery Journeys presented by Shannon Scott and highly recommend it.
-Tickets cost $25.00 for adults and $15 for youth (15 and under).
+- We did the Bonaventure Cemetery tour presented by Shannon Scott and highly recommend it.
 The tour takes about 2-2.5 hours.

 - After touring the cemetery, head to the nearby Isle of Hope to visit the Wormsloe Historic Site.
 It’s a great place to see some beautiful live oak trees and learn a little more about the area’s history.